 We’ve got a feeling Summer 19′ is going to be a big one, so it’s time to inject your playlists with some sun, sea and all-round good vibes because “numb” is the BEST song to get you through it.

 Whimsical electro-psych pop artist Lila Drew just released her latest single called “numb “, that’s going to be featured on the Netflix original romantic comedy called The Last Summer , starring with K.J.
 Apa, Maia Mitchell, Jacob Latimore, Halston Sage, and much more.
-The movie arrives on Netflix on May 3rd and you can get a peek in the trailer below, but if you want to watch something right now, be sure to check out.
+The movie arrives on Netflix on May 3rd and you can get a peek in the trailer below, but if you want to watch something right now, be sure to check it out.

 Lila Drew has arrived to jolt us from our slumber, taking her musical influences and turning them into something fresh, sophisticated, and above all else,authentic.
 Having spent most of her childhood and teens living between London and Los Angeles, 18-year-old Lila Drew’s vast musical influences started by soaking in the blueprints of all things Hip Hop, Rock & Roll, Motown, Folk, and R&B (and everything in-between), from both sides of the Atlantic and primarily thanks to her fathers extensive record collection.
 Having started playing classical piano at 4-years-old,writing her own music at 8, and producing her own demos throughout her teens, Lila’s music is an autobiographical road map,wending her way from childhood innocence to the challenges of adulthood.
 Her first official single “faded/2am” feat Goldlink was co-produced with Michael “Mighty Mike” McGarity (Lana Del Rey, FKA twigs, MIGUEL among others) and mixed by Top Dawg Entertainment’s Grammy Award-winning Derek “Mixed by Ali” (SZA, Kendrick Lamar) and is the first of many stellar, self-penned tracks to be released as part of her highly anticipated debut EP.
 With a wide array of musical influences ranging from Amy Winehouse to Frank Ocean, Lila Drew’s sound embraces intricate elements of indie, electronic, hip-hop, R&B and soul, and is etched with a vulnerability and honesty in her lyrics as if they were plucked right out of her diary.
 Lila Drew will be releasing her debut EP in 2019.